Differences Between High School and College for Students with Disabilities

 College

-• High School IEP and 504 plan may not be sufficient documentation.
-Documentation guidelines specific information needed related to disability/accommodations.
+- High School IEP and 504 plan may not be sufficient documentation, but should still be submitted for review.
+Documentation guidelines indicate specific information needed related to disability/accommodations.

 Self-Advocacy